 Liz is not only adept in transactional and estate practice, but she knows her way around the courtroom.
 She has represented various municipalities in a prosecutorial capacity and also litigated a wide array of both civil and criminal matters over the course of her career.

 Elizabeth graduated cum laude in 2012 from Thomas M. Cooley Law School, where she was awarded the Honors Scholarship.
 Prior to law school, Elizabeth graduated cum laude and near the top of her class with a Bachelor of Science in Psychology in 2008.

-Elizabeth regularly presents on the topic of estate planning and she will be presenting on this very topic in Spring 2021 at the Troy Chamber of Commerce Corporate Succession and Estate Planning Thinktank.
+Elizabeth regularly presents on the topic of estate and corporate succession planning.
+Most recently, she presented at the Summer 2021 Troy Chamber of Commerce Corporate Succession and Estate Planning Think Tank.